Top 50 Best Moon Movies Of All Time

 Average

-For All Mankind was nominated for an Academy Award for Best Documentary Feature in 1990.
-It also went on to receive both the Grand Jury Prize Documentary and Audience Award Documentary at the Sundance Film Festival.
+The documentary’s profound storytelling and breathtaking imagery brought it critical acclaim, earning an Academy Award nomination for Best Documentary Feature in 1990.
+It also won the prestigious Grand Jury Prize and Audience Award for Documentary at the Sundance Film Festival.

 8